-Unfortunately, the files used on a website are not of good enough quality (or resolution) to be used in print materials or in online materials where the logo would appear larger than its original size.
-Files for the web are raster files usually saved at the size at which they will be viewed and at a resolution of 72 dpi (dots per inch).
+Unfortunately, most files used on websites are not of good enough quality (or resolution) to be used in print materials or in online materials where the logo would appear larger than its original size.
+Files for the web usually raster files often saved at the size at which they will be viewed and at a resolution of 72 dpi (dots per inch).
 The reason for this is to speed up the image download time and make websites load faster for viewing.

 For print, files need to have what’s called an “effective resolution” of 300 dpi.
 This means that if you have a 9” x 9” image that is 72 dpi and you reduce it to 2” x 2” you can achieve a resolution of 324 dpi (the resolution is directly proportional to the image size).
 Conversely, if you have a 2” x 2” image at 300 dpi and you attempt to print it at 4” x 4”, you have reduced the resolution and thus the image quality.